HuynhTanPhatT/Hotel-Booking-Demand-Window-Booking/README.md

 - `Why do guests prefer Long-Window Booking?`
     - They prefer flexibility: booked early to secure their spot, with no deposit involed, they do not need to pay any fees until check-in.
     - Additionally, they could easily to cancel or alter their reservation if something unexpected or find a better deals.

-    -> `The no Deposit policy, with Early-Bird behavior drives "book early-easy cancel", resulting in high cancellation rates among long-window bookings.`
+=> **`The no Deposit policy, with Early-Bird behavior drives "book early-easy cancel", resulting in high cancellation rates among long-window bookings.`**

 ## III.
 Operation Analysis